by:

 0

-(Written by: Pastor Melissa Torres by STLNTC on 06/02/17
+Melissa Torres Arenz on 06/02/17

-I said something similar to my Pastor/Apostle when I went to my very first mission trip, along with other ministers, and he told us to pray for everyone.
+I said something similar to my Pastor/Apostle when I went on my very first mission trip, along with other ministers, and he told us to pray for everyone.
 When we started to pray, the people kept asking for the Apostle to pray for them.
 (I didn’t blame them because we were a bunch of rookies.)
 So we turned to our Pastor/Apostle and told him, “They don’t want us; they want you to pray for them”.
 I’ll never forget his response, “Yes, but God wants YOU to pray.
 The anointing is on you.”
 Who could argue with that?
-So we turned back around and prayed for the people, and God showed up.
+So we turned around and prayed for the people, and God showed up.

 Lord, if all I had was a cracker?

-Could you use me too.
+Could you use me too?
 To feed your hungry people and be a blessing, too?

 Would it be enough to feed them and draw them closer to you?

-For all I have is this cracker, to hold up for you to use.
+For all I have is this cracker to hold up for you to use.

-But I’ll hold this cracker up, as high as it can go
+But I’ll hold this cracker up as high as it can go

 To help feed your hungry people as their journey goes.